Match Amazing Speakers

 As a consultant, Marston has provided insight and advice to leadership at the nation’s most prominent corporations as well as multinational corporations including American Express, Fidelity, BASF, Nestle, Schlumberger, Merrill Lynch, Kellogg, Coca-Cola, Macy’s, Warner Brothers, ESPN, Qualcomm, RE/MAX and Eli Lilly.
 He has also offered presentations and consultations for the U.S. Department of Agriculture, the Internal Revenue Service, and the U.S. Army, as well as major professional associations such as the American Bankers Association, the Financial Services Roundtable, and the Million Dollar Roundtable.

 Marston’s presentations are informative, engaging, and humorous.
-He offers concrete demographic research that is tailored to his audience.
-But he enlivens the data with anecdotes, tales from the real business world, attention-grabbing visuals, and quips that make the message memorable.
+He offers concrete demographic research that is tailored to his audience and he enlivens the data with anecdotes, tales from the real business world, attention-grabbing visuals, and quips that make the message memorable.
 Marston’s clients consistently report that his research makes his programs relevant and his presentation style makes them interesting and fun.

-Marston’s insights and expertise are the products of over 16 years of research and consultation across a wide range of industries as well as his own early-career background in corporate sales and research.
-He holds a Bachelor of Arts from Tulane University.
-He is a native and resident of Mobile, Alabama.
+Marston’s insights and expertise are the products of over 18 years of research and consultation across a wide range of industries as well as his own early-career background in corporate sales and research.
+He holds a Bachelor of Arts from Tulane University and is a native and resident of Mobile, Alabama.